 My fifteen year old daughter celebrated Official Day by baking this super rich and dreamy Coconut Cream Pie for her high school math class.
-Students that participated in the exercise were promised to receive extra credit for their efforts; which in my opinion, is never a bad thing when it comes to grades.
+Students that participated in the exercise were promised to receive extra credit for their efforts.
+In my opinion, that is never a bad thing when it comes to grades.

-This was Shannon’s first attempt at making a creampie from scratch; she did an excellent job with only a few cooking tips from mom!
-She also made a great first impression on her teacher with her pie baking skills eliciting an exuberant, “I need that recipe” response!
+This was Shannon’s first attempt at making a cream pie from scratch.
+She did an excellent job making Emeril Lagasse’s coconut cream pie recipe, needing only a few cooking tips from mom!
+She also made a great first impression on her teacher with her pie baking skills, eliciting an exuberant, “I need that recipe” response!

-Shannon not only impressed her teacher with near perfect execution of this recipe, she also recited, from memory, twenty places of PI: 3.14159265897323846264!
+Shannon not only impressed her teacher with near perfect execution of this cream pie recipe, she also recited, from memory, twenty places of PI: 3.14159265897323846264!
 She won the class competition and earned herself a cake made by her teacher.
+We celebrated with her favorite dinner, Picnic Pork Roast.

 - 1 pre baked 9 inch pie crust, cooled and set aside